BinChenOPEN/FEMU-DIC/README.md

 Please contact Bin Chen (binchen@kth.se) if you wish to contribute code/algorithms to this project, or have question or suggestion.

 ## Citation
-Anyone who uses the code please cite: ``Bin Chen, Bojan Starman, Miroslav Halilovič, Lars A.Berglund, Sam Coppieters, Finite Element Model Updating for Material Model Calibration: Review and Practice Guide.
-(Archives of Computational Methods in Engineering)``.
+Anyone who uses the code please cite: [Chen, B., Starman, B., Halilovič, M. et al. Finite Element Model Updating for Material Model Calibration: A Review and Guide to Practice.
+Arch Computat Methods Eng (2024). https://doi.org/10.1007/s11831-024-10200-9](https://doi.org/10.1007/s11831-024-10200-9).
 If you need to redistribute the software, please keep the original author information.